-Leave Helsinki today for your return flight to London (flights to other UK airports available – please call for details).
+Leave Helsinki today for your return flight to London (not included).

-TMR RECOMMENDS: Rather than flying, extend your holiday and take the train from London to Riga and / or back to the UK at the end of your trip.
+TMR RECOMMENDS: If you have the time, why not take the train from London to Riga and / or back to the UK at the end of your trip?
 Travel into Riga via Poland and Lithuania or back via the Scandinavian cities of Stockholm and Copenhagen.

 Typical hotels on this itinerary

 This modern hotel is located in the heart of Riga’s Old Town and offers comfortable accommodation along with a luxurious spa area with a swimming pool and sauna.
 Enjoy French cuisine in the hotel’s Allumette Restaurant and a generous buffet breakfast.

 The Antonius is a boutique hotel in the centre of the city, with elegantly furnished guestrooms and complimentary Wi-Fi.
 The medieval vaulted cellar restaurant features a unique glass atrium with gourmet candle-light dinners served under a starlit sky.